-In the spirit of Alvin Toffler’s Future Shock, a social critique of our obsession with choice, and how it contributes to anxiety, dissatisfaction and regret.
+In the spirit of Alvin Toffler’s Future Shock, a social critique of our obsession with choice, decision fatigue and how it contributes to anxiety, dissatisfaction and regret.
 This paperback includes a new preface from the author.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.